yuxinhu/RUN-UP-for-ms-DWI/README.md

                  -f : put ssh in the background
                  -L <machine1>:<portA>:<machine2>:<portB> : forward <machine2>:<portB> (remote scope) to <machine1>:<portA> (local scope)

-     Then from you local machine, try http://127.0.0.1:16006 and then you should be able to check the real-time results.
+     Then from you local machine, go to http://127.0.0.1:16006 and then you should be able to check the real-time results.